• Skip to primary navigation

 • Beet Kvass Recipe

-DO NOT sniff for mold (even though Kombucha already has a unique smell) becasue sniffing it will actually cause the mold spores to come right up into your nose, so using your eyes is the best option.
+DO NOT sniff for mold (even though Kombucha already has a unique smell) because sniffing it will cause the mold spores to come right up into your nose, so using your eyes is the best option.

-Finding Kahm Yeast is totally normal and it doesn’t mean you need to throw it out.
-Many people still throw out batches with Kahm Yeast anyway because it can change the taste of the brew.
-However, Kahm Yeast mixtures are totally safe to eat, so in terms of health, you’ll be fine.
+Finding Kahm Yeast is normal, and it doesn't mean you need to throw it out.
+Many still throw out batches with Kahm Yeast anyway because it can change the brew's taste.

 Preventing Mold In Kombucha

-Part of the process of learning how to make kombucha is trial and error, so take your time and make sure you always wait a couple of days for the weird formation to further develop before throwing it out.
+Part of learning how to make kombucha is trial and error, so take your time and ensure you always wait a couple of days for the weird formation to develop further before throwing it out.

 Users on Reddit.com suggest a variety of ways to prevent mold from growing in your kombucha.
 These suggestions are: